The Heart of Rotary Is Our Service

 2017-2018 Rotary International President Ian Riseley

-Rotary International President, Ian Riseley, laid down his challenge for every Rotary Club throughout the world: to plant 1.2 billion tress by 22 April 2018.
+Rotary International President, Ian Riseley, laid down his challenge for every Rotary Club throughout the world: to plant 1.2 million tress by 22 April 2018.

 Trees are engines for economic development providing:

 - High nutrition foods for humans, animals, wildlife and insects,

 - Sustainable building materials and fuel

 - Canopies in urban areas to cool, reduce energy use, absorb pollution and increase property values

 - Protection for our environment by slowing global warming by storing carbon

 - Increase ground water recharge, prevent runoff and loss of soil

 - Oxygen, use carbon dioxide, improving public health

 - Walks in the woods that soothe the soul